 Look for usually high exit rates too to find out where visitors are leaving your site.
 Sometimes a high exit rate is OK – like on a thank you page after someone fills out a form.
 But if you have a page that is supposed to be driving conversions, a high exit rate is a big red flag.

 Before you start measuring anything, make sure you know your goals.
 Even a website with a ton of traffic won’t do you any good if it’s not meeting your goal.
 Second, choose metrics that align with your goals and use analytics tools that help you measure those things.
 Focus on measuring things that help you take action, rather than trying to measure everything.
-Finally, make sure you understand your reports so you can analyze them, draw conclusions, and use that insight to improve your website.
+Finally, make sure you understand your reports so you can analyze them, draw conclusions, and use that insight to improve your website design.

 How to Plan Your New Website